cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 // Get all list-item elements on the page element.all(by.tagName('li'))

-/// Get all elements by using a CSS selector. element.all(by.css('.list-item'))
+/// Get all elements by using a class selector. element.all(by.css('.list-item'))

 // Find an element using an input name selector.